David Schafer, owner and founder of Featherman Equipment, spends a lot of time thinking about small-scale poultry processing.

-Having raised, butchered and sold pastured poultry since 1994,” he knows the “benefits and the bottlenecks of a poultry enterprise.”
-While much of the equipment sold by Featherman is geared towards very small-scale operations, David has been working on a solution for USDA-inspected processing for quite some time now.
-The model is called “Plant in a Box” and aims to be a turnkey answer for those looking to process chickens, turkeys, and other poultry under USDA inspection.
+Having raised, butchered and sold pastured poultry since 1994, he knows the benefits and the bottlenecks of a poultry enterprise.
+While much of the equipment sold by Featherman is geared toward very small-scale operations, Schafer has been working on a solution for USDA-inspected processing for quite some time now.
+The model is called “Plant in a Box” and aims to be a turnkey answer for those looking to process chickens, turkeys and other poultry under USDA inspection.

 Where did he get the idea?
-“Like everything I’ve done, it was brought to me by my customers,” David says.
-His customers are increasingly sophisticated and, “not afraid of the regulations.
+“Like everything I’ve done, it was brought to me by my customers,” Schafer says.
+His customers are increasingly sophisticated and “not afraid of the regulations.
 They know their market and they know what they need.”

 The Plant in a Box unit takes a chicken from “crate to chill tank”: no storage is included in the space or throughput estimates.
-David recommends moving chilled poultry with large totes that can be moved with a forklift and wheeled into a separate packaging and storage area or back into the (cleaned) evisceration room for drying and packaging.
+Schafer recommends moving chilled poultry with large totes that can be moved with a forklift and wheeled into a separate packaging and storage area or back into the (cleaned) evisceration room for drying and packaging.
 A video of the Plant in a Box prototype can be seen here.

-PIB in Action – Maple Wind Farm
+Plant in a Box in action – Maple Wind Farm

 In that first year of operations, the facility was state-inspected (Vermont has an “equal to” inspection program).
-In 2014, MWF started operating under USDA inspection.
-MWF has increased their throughput and efficiency over the last two years.
-John recalls, “one of our best days was 320 birds slaughtered, processed and packaged.
-We did that with 4 people.”
-They haven’t reached David’s optimistic estimate of 500 birds per day with 3 people, but they are working toward it.
+In 2014, Maple Wind Farm started operating under USDA inspection.
+The farm has increased its throughput and efficiency over the last two years.
+“One of our best days was 320 birds slaughtered, processed and packaged," Smith said.
+"We did that with four people.”
+They haven’t reached Schafer’s optimistic estimate of 500 birds per day with three people, but they are working toward it.

-MWF financed the purchase of the PIB using a variety of different sources including the sale of development rights for one of the farm properties to the Vermont Land Trust, a no-interest loan from City Market (a local grocer) that they are repaying with product, and a grant from Vermont’s Working Lands Enterprise Fund.
+Maple Wind Farm financed the purchase of its Plant in a Box using a variety of different sources including the sale of development rights for one of the farm properties to the Vermont Land Trust, a no-interest loan from City Market (a local grocer) that it is repaying with product, and a grant from Vermont’s Working Lands Enterprise Fund.

-David Schafer has a strong vision for expanding the Plant in a Box concept across the country.
+Schafer has a strong vision for expanding the Plant in a Box concept across the country.
 He would like to see multiple units in operation, able to share resources, tips, and tricks, and leverage their collective experience.